 Does Sky offer a social broadband tariff?

 Yes, called Sky Broadband Basics.
-It is only available to customers who already have Sky Broadband and the account holder must be named on a Universal Credit or Pension Credit monthly statement.
+It is only available to customers who already have Sky Broadband and the account holder must be named on an Income-based Employment Support Allowance (I-ESA), Income-based Jobseeker’s Allowance (I-JSA), Income Support (IS), Universal Credit or Pension Credit monthly statement.

 The deal costs £20 a month as part of an 18 month contract.
 Customers will receive the Superfast 35 package, or Essential Plus if a standard fibre connection is not available in their area.